XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 </xs:element>

-<!-- When defining an element, you need to write the name of the restriction you'll create as the type -->
+<!-- When defining an element, use the restriction name as the type -->

 <xs:element name="element-name" type="restriction-name"/>